 About the author

-Torgen is CIO and Co-Founder at AIPARK, a Berlin-based tech company that provides live parking maps for developers.
-AIPARK’s APIs extend the functionality of Connected Cars, Mobile Apps and Traffic Management systems.
+Torgen is CTO and Co-Founder at Bliq, a Berlin-based tech company that provides live parking maps for developers.
+Bliq’s APIs extend the functionality of Connected Cars, Mobile Apps and Traffic Management systems.